Subscriber Analytics: Enhanced and Empowering Publishers in Real Time

 It feels like we’re going “back to the future”—revisiting an era where print media could rely on subscribers to improve their bottom line, particularly when publishers have heavily leaned on advertising revenue in recent years.

-The new enhancements to our subscriber analytics were created with our partners’ long-term strategies in mind, giving them more touchpoints within Chartbeat to track subscribers.
+The new enhancements to our subscriber analytics, as was the case in our previous updates, were created with our partners’ long-term strategies in mind, giving them more touchpoints within Chartbeat to track subscribers.
 This is particularly important as we continue to build analytics that drive connections between audience engagement, loyalty, and more paying subscribers.

 More on our new subscriber enhancements below, along with a short Q&A with Chartbeat’s Supernova, a team of specialists across data science, design, engineering, and product that will be leading our research on subscriptions over the coming months.